Ramneet-Singh/advent-of-code/README.md

-# Advent of Code 2022
+# Advent of Code

-This repository contains my solutions to Advent of Code 2022.
+This repository contains my solutions to Advent of Code.